writethedocs/www/docs/hiring-guide/freelancing/project-planning.md

 ### Are there any key deadlines?

 #### Example
 "This a new project. v1.0 releases in three months.
-Documentation must be ready then.
+Documentation must be ready then."

 ### What are the deliverables?